 Via di San Macello

-There is a charming inscription above the entrance to a house in Via di San Macello: LAETE INEUNTIBUS LAETOR (They who enter the house happy make the owner even happier).
+There is a charming inscription above the entrance to a building in Via di San Macello: LAETE INEUNTIBUS LAETOR (They who enter happy make the owner even happier).

 Via di Monserrato 117